 1. Self Disciplined Man-the ability to control your own behavior, especially in terms of reactions and impulses And the LORD God took the man and put him into the garden of Eden to dress it and to keep it.
 Genesis 2:15

 2. Provider -A woman should always be better than when she marries a man.
 Her needs and the children needs should be met in every way.
-The scriptures clearingly say that a man is suppose to be the chief in terms of finance for his family.
+The scriptures clearly say that a man is supposed to be the chief in terms of finance for his family.
 A woman is there to assist him with the house and the children.
-But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.
-1 Timothy 5:8 In all labour there is profit: but the talk of the lips tendeth only to penury.
+But if any provide not for his own, and especially for those of his own house, he hath denied the faith and is worse than an infidel.
+1 Timothy 5:8 In all labor there is profit: but the talk of the lips tendeth only to penury.
 Proverbs 14:23 Go to the ant, thou sluggard; consider her ways, and be wise: Which having no guide, overseer, or ruler, Provideth her meat in the summer, and gathereth her food in the harvest.
 How long wilt thou sleep, O sluggard? when wilt thou arise out of thy sleep?
-Yet a little sleep, a little slumber, a little folding of the hands to sleep: So shall thy poverty come as one that travelleth, and thy want as an armed man.
+Yet a little sleep, a little slumber, a little folding of the hands to sleep: So shall thy poverty come as one that travelleth, and they want as an armed man?
 Proverbs 6:6-11